What is a Career Change Dog?

 Posted on 12/12/2019

-Pepper is a 16lb., 1 ½ year old Rat terrier/Jack Russell Terrier cross.
+Pepper is a 16lb., 1 and a half year old Rat terrier/Jack Russell Terrier cross.
 He was brought into our Hearing Dog Program from LA County shelter in Baldwin Park, CA. He has proven to have great enthusiasm for our training, and he has enjoyed his socialization in public places.

 We have decided to release him from the program and make him a companion pet because he has a tendency to be protective (barking and ‘jumping on') of the play yard when ‘strangers' or certain men enter.
 He has a love/hate relationship with one of the gardeners on staff that may walk in and out of the play yard and this love/hate extends to other dogs as well.
 He lives with many dogs and plays fairly well for the most part, but he tends to be ‘grumpy' with sharing his space and would prefer not to live with them.
 He loves being an ‘only dog'.